 - Handstand Push Up

-As you can see, there are mainly two movements that stimulate our front delts.
-A good thing to do would be implementing exercises of both kinds into your training programme.
+As you can see, there are mainly two movements.
+A good thing to do would be implementing exercises of both kinds into your training program.

-I can recommend starting with a heavy compound exercise (e.g. shoulder press, military or overhead press) and afterwards finish off your front delt workout with some lighter cable raises.
+I can recommend starting with a heavier compound exercise (e.g. shoulder press, military or overhead press) and afterwards finish off/follow up your front delt workout with some lighter cable raises.

 Range of Motion